junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin exercises that side of his shoulder, swinging it like nothing has happened.
 "Wow," he says, admiring tone, "you need to teach me that too."

-"I'm trying to not have to use it too much," Obi-Wan says with a bitter smile.
+"I'm trying not to have to use it too much," Obi-Wan says with a bitter smile.

 "But I bet you wanted to do that since the first day we met, didn't you?"
 Anakin says deliberately.
 "That's revenge, I'm sure of it."

-"Didn't you just try to do exactly that too?"
-Obi-Wan wrings a hand to his back, rubbing the place where Anakin's fist has landed heavily on.
+"Didn't you just try to do exactly that, too?"
+Obi-Wan wrings a hand to his back, rubbing the place where Anakin's fist has landed heavily.
 He's sure there will be a bruise sooner or later.
 But he doesn't bother spending more effort to heal himself.
 He can use a little reminder of their little fighting game for a while longer.

 "Call it even then," Anakin says cheerfully, pulling himself up from the chair, walking toward the front of the crowd.

 They still have a full, long, routine meeting to have, and all those people to help.
-Anakin falls back into that rare leader role that Obi-Wan hasn't get used to seeing.
-He goes ahead to discuss all the issues people bringing with and needing help with, and most importantly, to discuss about a "Plan."
+Anakin falls back into that rare leader role that Obi-Wan hasn't gotten used to seeing.
+He goes ahead to discuss all the issues people bring and need help with, and most importantly, to discuss a "Plan."
 Obi-Wan just listens quietly at the outer rim of the crowd.

 "We have information that we must act quickly and strike hard; time is running out."
 Anakin paces slightly at the front of the room.
-"I think we'll have change our strategy.
-We don't have time to strike small and build up our force slowly."
+"I think we will have to change our strategy.
+We don't have enough time to strike small and build up our force slowly."

 "Where is the information from?
 Is it reliable?"
 Kitster raises his hand.